codesidian/RPi-Tempira/README.md

 Current plan for connectivity:
 - Each sensor array wired into an ESP32 for monitoring which will send heartbeat requests, trigger request, and tamper requests.
 - Raspberry pi 4 will be set as a hidden network which the ESP32s will be connected to.
 Everything will happen over that netowrk.
-- The server will allow monitoring of the system.
+- The server will allow users to monitor the system globally.

 Threats:
 - Signal jamming: